sazlin/data-structures/README.md

 The min binary heap is implemented using a list.
 It can be constructed by passing an iterable upon creation, otherwise it is left empty.
 The public interface includes methods for push(val), pop(), peek().

 ####Graph
-An object-oriented adjacency list-style implementation of a graph
+An object-oriented adjacency list-style implementation of a graph.
+Graph supports weighted edges between nodes.
+By default, if no weight is specified, new edges will have weight 1.

+Graph has methods depth_first_traversal and breadth_first_traversal that return a list of the nodes visited, in order, during the traversal.